 While our sunroom mojo was still running on high from accomplishing our most daring painting task to date, I quickly followed up with two small electrical updates to the room.
 The first is seemingly minor, but to us makes a world of difference in making a room feel new: updating outlets.
 It’s something that was especially helpful in a room like our sunroom where the off-white outlets just look dirty against the white trim.

 A basic new outlet and cover plate can run you as little as $2-3 so it’s not a pricey update – even for an outlet-riddled room like ours (there were nine in here).
 And the task of replacing them is pretty straightforward too.
 Maybe a bit tedious, but certainly not backbreaking.
 So I actually put together a little graphic tutorial for easy reference if anyone else wanted to update some outlets in their home.
-I’m not a trained electrician so I can’t say this is an expert how-to or that it’ll work for every home out there, but so far it has served us quite well.
+I’m not a trained as electrician in Perth, so I can’t say this is an expert how-to or that it’ll work for every home out there, but so far it has served us quite well.

 Switching out all 9 outlets – plus two switches – took me a little over an hour.
 But it made the room feel a couple decades newer to our eyes (we’ve heard of folks who spray paint their outlet covers but you can’t spray the actual outlets so in our world it was worth the $25 that we spent to update all of the covers and the outlets themselves in one long-lasting fell swoop).
 Oh and for anyone looking to sell, this is one of those things that’s pretty straightforward and inexpensive but is actually good for resale (it makes the whole room feel updated and even more crisp when it’s combined with fresh paint on the walls).

 Now on to my less successful electrical project in the room: adding a light to the ceiling fan.